padeir0/anu/readme.md

 Before two types can be compared for equivalency, they must first be canonicalized.

+If they're *identical* they are also *equivalent*.
-Types are equivalent if they're structurally identical.
+Otherwise types are equivalent if they're structurally equivalent:

  - Two product types are *equivalent* if they have *identical* types layed out in the same order.